 User interface refers to the interactive elements of a website such as drop-down menus, clickable buttons, breadcrumbs, search field boxes, and much more.
 UI can generally be broken down into 4 groups:

-The objective of UI is to facilitate the user’s desired outcome, whether that’s a completed task, a call to action, or simply a satisfactory experience.
+The objective of UI and UX is to facilitate the user’s desired outcome, whether that’s a completed task, a call to action, or simply a satisfactory experience.
 Most HVAC websites have an obvious function; to generate leads through phone calls, emails or contact forms.
 Building UI around your site’s primary function allows us to produce the results you and your customers are looking for.
 For user interface website design, give us a call at (800) 353-3409.